 #7.
 Email marketing

 We already mentioned that email marketing has one of the best ROI in a Digital Marketing strategy.
-That’s why it allows a very precise segmentation and with highly predictable results.
+That’s why it allows an exact segmentation with highly predictable results.
 Right?

 Nurturing flows are used to drive through the marketing funnel.
-It consists of a series of sequential email messages triggered by reader characteristics or actions.
+It consists of sequential email messages triggered by reader characteristics or actions.

-The flow needs to have an objective and each email should drive the reader to the next until the persona receives the final message and makes the expected action, like contacting the company or buying a product.
+The flow needs an objective, and each email should drive the reader to the next until the persona receives the final message and makes the expected action, like contacting the company or buying a product.

 Newsletters are used to disseminate news about the company or even to share new blog posts.

-Webinars are an excellent opportunity to create a relationship with your consumers as well as to educate them.
+Webinars are an excellent opportunity to create a relationship with your consumers and educate them.

 During these live broadcasts, you may answer customers’ questions in real-time, besides using the content created to write new blog posts.

-To produce a webinar you have to plan an agenda and a presentation about the subject that will be presented.
-It is important to invite your audience with some antecedence and remind them of the day before.
+To produce a webinar, you have to plan an agenda and a presentation about the subject that will be presented.
+Inviting your audience with some antecedence and reminding them of the day before is essential.

-A checklist with some details, like equipment verification, is much-needed to make sure that all is ready for the event.
+A checklist with some details, like equipment verification, is necessary to ensure that all is ready for the event.

-Podcasts are red hot when it comes to consumable online content these days, and it’s not hard to understand why.
+Podcasts are red hot regarding consumable online content these days, and it’s not hard to understand why.

 As with a blog, a podcast provides a simple, user-friendly way to maintain an ongoing connection with your target audience.

-It helps you reinforce your marketing message of choice without being too pushy about it, as well as build industry cred as a go-to authority.
+It helps you reinforce your marketing message of choice without being too pushy about it and build industry cred as a go-to authority.

 Podcasts are easier and cheaper to produce than similarly popular options like video, too, so they make a great cost-effective way to switch things up.

-You’ll get to take advantage of a whole suite of useful tools to help you create and promote your work, but you’ll need to be bringing something truly unique to the table for these services to bring you on board.
+You’ll get to take advantage of a whole suite of useful tools to help you create and promote your work, but you’ll need to bring something truly unique to these services to bring you on board.

-There are also numerous podcast editing, hosting, and production software options on the market to consider if you’d rather fly solo.
+There are also numerous podcast editing, hosting, and production software options on the market to consider if you’d instead fly solo.

-You can look into becoming an authority guest on an established podcast in your niche or industry, as well.
+You can also look into becoming an authority guest on an established podcast in your niche or industry.

 #10.
 Paid Ad

-As a marketer, you don’t want to over-rely on paid advertising, as there’s really no substitute for organic reach and SEO.
+You don’t want to over-rely on paid advertising as a marketer, as there’s no substitute for organic reach and SEO.

-However, it still very much deserves to be part of your larger content marketing strategy.
+However, it deserves to be part of your larger content marketing strategy.

-It also delivers fast, reliable, predictable returns — always a big plus when you’re implementing marketing strategies with strict deadlines.
+It also delivers fast, reliable, predictable returns — a big plus when implementing marketing strategies with strict deadlines.